anyuzer/draft-ra-wiki/delivery/openshift.md

 ### Notifications & Communication

-Red Hat will provide notification of a patch to our production cluster.
+Red Hat will provide notification of a patch to our main cluster.
 This date must be communicated to TDIM, TDIM Owner (Shane Boles), Release Management (Krystal Jackson) and the Delivery Platform team.
-Emails below should all be notified when a patch to our production (telusdigital) cluster is going to happen to ensure the upgrade window is suitable.
+Emails below should all be notified when a patch to our main (telusdigital) cluster is going to happen to ensure the upgrade window is suitable.
 If it is not the window can be changed by emailing Red Hat or opening a ticket.

 Ensure the following email addresses are notified of an OpenShift change.